Chocolate Chickpea Protein Balls (Gluten-Free)

 Instructions

-- In a food processor add 1 cup chickpeas, 1/3 cup almond butter, 1/4 cup maple syrup, and 2 teaspoons vanilla extract and blend until smooth and creamy.Add 1/2 cup almond flour, 1/2 cup chocolate protein powder, 2 tablespoons cocoa powder, 2 tablespoons chia seeds, and 1/4 teaspoon salt.
+- In a food processor add 1 cup chickpeas, 1/3 cup almond butter, 1/4 cup maple syrup, and 2 teaspoons vanilla extract and blend until completely smooth with no visible chickpea pieces.Add 1/2 cup almond flour, 1/2 cup chocolate protein powder, 2 tablespoons cocoa powder, 2 tablespoons chia seeds, and 1/4 teaspoon salt.
 Mix until a thick dough forms.Stir in 1/4 cup mini chocolate chips until evenly distributed.

 - Scoop about 1 tablespoon of dough and roll into bite-sized balls.
 Refrigerate for 10-15 minutes to firm up, then enjoy!